Abhics8/FraudGuard/README.md

 **"96% Precision" translates to real money.**

-Using our **Cost Optimization Module**, we analyzed the financial impact of deploying RiskLens compared to a baseline rule-based system.
+Using our **Cost Optimization Module**, we analyzed the financial impact of deploying FraudGuard compared to a baseline rule-based system.

 *   **Net Monetary Value (NMV)**: Estimated **$2.4M annual savings** for a mid-sized fintech.
 *   **ROI**: **15x return** on operational costs (cloud infra + investigation team).